AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 	- If geographically distributed, decide where data and backups will be stored.
 	- Hash and salt passwords.
 Pepper if required.
 	- Create alerts if any data is leaked online that looks like your data.
-US: www.us-cert.gov/ncas/alerts
-- Never trust.
+US: www.us-cert.gov/ncas/alerts **- Never trust.
 Always verify.
 Zero trust.
-Assume breach.
+Assume breach.**
 	- Anything foreign input should be tested at the server.
 	- Deny access by default and require authorization, even on individual page reloads.
 	- Fail closed or safe (e.g., go back to a default page).
 Roll back transactions that fail midway.
 	- Authenticate, then authorize.
-	- Block access to any protocol, port, HTTP verb that is
+	- Block access to any protocol, port, HTTP verb that isn't used.
+	- One application per server / PaaS / container / etc.

 **What can I do with this?**